lin-stephanie/astro-antfustyle-theme/src/content/blog/getting-started.md

 Refer to [Astro’s Deployment Guide](https://docs.astro.build/en/guides/deploy/) to choose your preferred platform and follow its guide.
 Ensure the `SITE.website` option in the `src/config.ts` is correctly set before deploying!

-> [!tip]- Deploying Without a Git Repository Using CLI Tools
+> [!tip]- Deploying without a Git repository using CLI tools
 >
 > If you aren’t using GitHub and any other Git provider for deployment, follow the [CLI Deployment Guide](https://docs.astro.build/en/guides/deploy/#cli-deployment) to deploy without a Git repository, such as using [Vercel CLI](https://vercel.com/docs/deployments/deploy-with-vercel-cli#deploying-to-vercel-with-vercel-cli) or [Netlify CLI](https://docs.netlify.com/functions/deploy/#manual-deploys-with-cli).